kartonfarkas/api_docs/source/integrations/integration_guide.rst

 A partner service can provide a UI with an iframe displayed as a *page in Suite*.
 Depending on the implementation, (selected or all) customers will be able to access it via a Suite menu point.
-For example, an SMS Automation Center Node can provide the editing of the SMS campaigns via this interface.
+For example, an SMS Automation Center node can provide the editing of the SMS campaigns via this interface.

 .. image:: /_static/images/iframe.png